AlizadeAlireza/uni_dbms_project/README.md

     for this if we are user, our options can be different with admin panel.

     like add and edit for admin.
-    but user can't see this things.
+    but user cant see this things.
+`
     validation ---> if exict ----> enter
     if not exict ----> "text : invalid"  ///// error handle